Appreciation

 Stamp Duty

-A Government ‘Land’ Tax (also known as SDLT) paid on top of the purchase price of your new property and its land.
-The money goes to HMRC and your property lawyer can handle payment on your behalf.
-This is a payment that must be made at the time of purchase, and cannot form part of your mortgage loan.
-There are different rates of stamp duty depending on the purchase price of a property.
+Properly known as Stamp Duty Land Tax (SDLT), this is a transaction tax paid on the purchase price of your new property and its land.
+The money goes to HM Revenue & Customs and your conveyancer will submit the payment and the associated tax return on your behalf.
+Stamp Duty must be paid at the time of purchase, and cannot form part of your mortgage loan.
+There amount of Stamp Duty payable depends on the purchase price of the property.

 Surveys

-Property surveys are carried out by surveyors to inspect the property you intend to purchase and ensure there are no major issues with its structure such as damp, subsidence, woodworm etc. AHomeBuyer Report is the cheaper and more accessible version, whilst the Building Survey is a very indepth report for properties older than 100 years or with some dilapidation.
+Property surveys are carried out by surveyors to inspect the property you intend to purchase and ensure there are no major issues with its structure such as damp, subsidence, woodworm etc. The three levels of report offered by RICS surveyors are the Condition Report (Level 1 Survey), HomeBuyer Report (Level 2 Survey) and Building Survey (Level 3 Survey).

 Valuation

-A search undertaken by the mortgage lender to ascertain whether a property is suitable security for their mortgage loan.
+An assessment of the market value of a property.
+There are several different kinds, such as a mortgage valuation (a report requested by the mortgage lender to ascertain whether a property is suitable security for their mortgage loan).

 Vendor